 Most shampoos and other face cleansers are chemical-based.
 Switch to a good conditioner that can protect your black layers even when you are traveling.

-Check out below few good leave on conditioners especially with your condition of black to brown:
+Check out below a few good leave-on conditioners especially with your condition of black to brown:

 1. Sun Bum Revitalizing 3 in 1 Leave-In Conditioner Spray